- 2019 University of Melbourne Influenza Vaccination Program is finishing shortly

 For general users there is a presentation on GoldFFX for General Users.
 The presentation covers how to use the Chemical Management System to source Safety Data Sheets, mini Safety Data Sheets, chemical labels and emergency information.

-For Laboratory managers there is presentation on GoldFFX for Laboratory Supervisors.
-The presentation teaches Laboratory Supervisors how to manage chemical inventories within GoldFFX.
+For Laboratory managers there is presentation on GoldFFX for Advanced Users.
+The presentation teaches Super Users and Laboratory Supervisors how to manage chemical inventories within GoldFFX and perform risk assessments.

 Face-to-face training is also available on request, please email email@example.com for further information.